All Episodes

 I don't understand how you can vote against liberalism once and not keep voting against it forever.

-But Russia, Russia Obama doesn't sound like a liberal.
+But Russia, Russia, Obama doesn't sound like a liberal.

-No, Russia, he's talking about tax cuts.
+No, Rush, he's talking about tax cuts.

 Obama, in order to win this thing, has to tack to the right.